 Depletion and Depreciation.
-The Company recorded approximately \$100 and \$100 of depletion charges during the three months ended November 30, 2010 and 2009, respectively.
+The Company recorded less than \$100 and approximately \$200 of depletion charges during each of the three and six month periods ended February 28, 2011 and 2010, respectively.
 This related entirely to the use of the Rangeview Water Supply.
-No depletion is taken against the Arkansas River water, the Paradise Water Supply or Sky Ranch water because these assets have not been placed into service as of November 30, 2010.
-The Company recorded approximately \$75,100 and \$96,700 of depreciation expense during the three months ended November 30, 2010 and 2009, respectively.
+No depletion is taken against the Arkansas River water, the Paradise Water Supply or Sky Ranch water because these assets have not been placed into service as of February 28, 2011.
+The Company recorded approximately \$75,100 and \$150,200 of depreciation expense during the three and six months ended February 28, 2011, respectively.
+The Company recorded approximately \$96,600 and \$193,300 of depreciation expense during the three and six months ended February 28, 2010, respectively.

 Acquisition of Sky Ranch.
 Effective July 30, 2010, the Company entered into a Loan Sale and Assignment Agreement (the "Loan Sale Agreement") with the Bank of America, N.A. ("BofA"), to acquire from BofA loan instruments secured by approximately 940 acres of undeveloped land located in unincorporated Arapahoe County and known as Sky Ranch.
 The Company acquired the promissory note payable by Sky Ranch, LLC (a wholly owned subsidiary of Neumann Homes, Inc.) and the deed of trust granted by Sky Ranch, LLC to secure the promissory note from BofA for cash payments totaling \$7.0 million.
-The Company paid \$700,000 on July 30, 2010 and paid the remaining \$6.3 million on October 18, 2010.
+The Company made a \$700,000 escrow payment to BofA on July 30, 2010 and paid the remaining \$6.3 million of the purchase price on October 18, 2010.
 On October 26, 2010, the United States Bankruptcy Court, Northern District of Illinois, entered an order granting the Company's motion requesting that title to the Sky Ranch property be deeded to the Company.
 Pursuant to the order, the Company owns the Sky Ranch property effective as of November 2, 2010.

-The property includes approximately 820 acre feet of water, 89 acre feet of which was previously purchased by the Company pursuant to agreements with the former developer.
+The property includes approximately 820 acre feet of water, 89 acre feet of which were previously purchased by the Company pursuant to agreements with the former developer.

-Total consideration for the land and water included the approximately \$7.0 million purchase price, plus direct costs and fees of approximately \$534,500.
+Total consideration for the land and water included the approximately \$7.0 million purchase price, plus direct costs and fees of approximately \$554,100.
 The Company allocated the total acquisition cost to the land and water rights based on estimates of each asset's respective fair value, as described in the table below.
 Because the total acquisition cost was less than the total estimated fair value of the assets acquired by the Company, the relative values assigned to the land and water have been ratably reduced (allocated values are detailed in the table below).
 The estimated fair value of the land and water rights were determined by internal analysis of estimated future cash flows from land water rights sales and supplemented with an external appraisal of the land acquired.